 By applying our criteria consistently and adhering to our process, we aim to provide attractive risk-adjusted absolute results for our clients over the long-term.
 Our key guiding principles are the following:

 - We believe that companies that possess specific business attributes, management attributes, and financial attributes are well positioned to create value for investors through varying economic and market environments.

 - We feel that the quality of a business and its ability to grow over time are closely linked.
 Our selection process focuses on owning businesses with leading competitive positions in healthy, growing industries.
 We focus closely on understanding the cash flow characteristics of each business.
 It is our expectation that revenue growth, free cash flow growth and management’s ability to effectively allocate capital will be key drivers of a business’ ability to increase its intrinsic value over the long-term.

 - We purchase securities when we can identify a Margin of Safety which we define as a meaningful discount between the market price at which a company’s shares trade and our estimate of a company’s intrinsic value.
-We typically seek to purchase businesses at 75% of our estimate of intrinsic value.
 We believe that the benefit of investing with a margin of safety is that it provides added downside protection against permanent capital loss and the potential for significant value creation.

 Investors in the Fund should be able to withstand short-term fluctuations in the equity markets in return for potentially higher returns over the long term.
 The value of portfolios changes every day and can be affected by changes in interest rates, general market conditions and other political, social and economic developments.

 The Fund is `non-diversified' and may assume large positions in a small number of issuers which can increase the potential for greater price fluctuation.

 International investing involves special risks including currency risk, increased volatility, political risks, and differences in auditing and other financial standards.